 Skin health: It is well known that anti-oxidants have a beneficial effect on skin health, since they help prevent the damage caused by free radicals on skin tissue.
 However, olives also contain relatively high amounts of beta-carotene, the precursor of vitamin A, and vitamin E which play an important role in stimulating skin regeneration and providing skin protection.
 Therefore the combined effect can help maintain a healthy, smooth and young skin.

-Vision: Not only vitamin A is beneficial for skin health, but is also essential for normal vision, especially in low light, as well as for eye health and integrity.
+Vision: Vitamin A is not only beneficial for skin health, but is also essential for eye health and normal vision – especially in low light.

-Olive paté (a paste made from green or black olives) is delicious on crusty bread, crackers, raw veggies and fish.
+Olive paté (a paste made from crushed olives) is enjoyed in Italy on crusty bread with raw veggies.

 Olive oils come in many different qualities.
 Look for extra virgin olive oil, that is preferably cold-pressed.